ECPR

 We have agreed standards for service and communication with our staff.
 In return we expect that all members of the community treat staff with respect and professionalism.
 As such, all tenets and protections of the Code of Conduct apply equally to staff.

-ECPR Executive Council (EC)
+ECPR Executive Committee (EC)

 As trustees, our Executive Committee are ultimately responsible for the organisation.
 We therefore expect them to adhere to the highest standards of behavour in their conduct with members, staff, participants, contractors, volunteers, and each other.